How Is Liability Determined in Hickory Motorcycle Accidents?

-The single most common cause of motorcycle accidents is a motorist in a car who did not see the motorcyclist.
+The single most common cause of motorcycle accidents is a driver in a vehicle who did not see the biker.
 Most of these are while the motorist is turning left.
 Like I said before, we’re small, we’re fast, most motorists aren’t looking for us, and cars are full of distractions.

 The bad news is that the motorcyclist is much less likely to survive than the driver of the car, and it’s very unlikely you’ll come away without injury.
 And the injuries that occur are much more likely to be severe.
 The good news is that the motorist making the left turn is nearly always found to be the party at fault, and so the motorcyclist is almost always entitled to compensatory damages.

 If you are involved in a multi-vehicle motorcycle accident, you have a very good chance of coming out of the courtroom with your losses compensated.